Quantitative Normal Approximation of Linear Statistics of $\beta$-ensembles: Introduction and main results

-Our goal is to offer a new proof for this CLT with an argument based on Stein's method -- see Theorem~\ref{th:main}.
+Our goal is to offer a new proof for this CLT with an argument inspired by Stein's method -- see Theorem~\ref{th:main}.
 In addition to novelty, the benefits of our approach are a rate of convergence (in the Kantorovich or Wasserstein distance $\mathrm{W}_2$ -- see the discussion around \eqref{eq:W2} for a definition) as well as requiring less regularity of the potential $V$ than the more classical proofs.
 We also demonstrate that at least in some special cases (e.g. the GUE with certain polynomial linear statistics), the rate of convergence is optimal.
 Compared to the references above, the drawback of our approach is that we are not able to provide estimates for exponential moments of linear statistics -- or in other words, strong asymptotic estimates for the partition function of a $\beta$-ensemble, although we do get convergence of the first and second moment of a linear statistic of a nice enough function.
 This being said, it does not seem to be obvious how one would obtain our rate of convergence in the Kantorovich distance from e.g. the Laplace transform estimates from \cite{BLS17}.

 In this section, we will first introduce some key concepts and then state our main results concerning the precise asymptotic behavior of $\sum_{j=1}^N f(\lambda_j)$.
-We will conclude this introduction with an outline of the rest of the article.
+After this, we offer a brief comparison of our approach to other approaches to the CLT for linear statistics of $\beta$ ensembles, and then conclude this introduction with an outline of the rest of the article.
 Before proceeding, we describe some notation that we will use repeatedly throughout the article.